pere3353/omnifact_web/README.md

 4. Submit a PR.
 5. The editorial process will happen through standard GitHub mechanisms.
 6. If accepted, it be merged into `master` and go live!

+**Posts are not attributed to an author and can be modified at any time through the source code revision process.**